 One of the best steps you can take after encountering anything resembling bad faith from an insurer is to speak with a competent and reliable personal injury attorney.
 Insurance likely plays a role in a bigger picture, and an attorney will help you navigate the legal entanglements of your situation.
 Attempting to take on insurance companies in court without a reliable attorney is not recommended.

 If you’ve encountered any bad faith activity from an insurance adjuster in Philadelphia, you should know where to turn for legal help.
-At Anapol Weiss, our attorneys are dedicated to comprehensive and personalized legal representation for every client.
-Contact our team for more information about insurance bad faith cases in Pennsylvania or to schedule a consultation about your case.
+At Anapol Weiss, our personal injury attorneys are dedicated to comprehensive and personalized legal representation for every client.
+Contact our team for more information about bad faith insurance cases in Pennsylvania or to schedule a consultation about your case.